Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in South Dakota

 South Dakota Birth Matters

 Evie DeWitt, Chairperson

 South Dakota Docs for Midwives

 Their organization was founded in 1992 as South Dakota Safe Childbirth Options, when concerned families from across the state joined forces to advocate for access to midwives.
-At that time the South Dakota Department of Health began targeting midwives who provided out-of-hospital maternity care by sending out cease and desist letters.
+At that time the South Dakota Department of Health began targeting midwives who provided community birth maternity care by sending out cease and desist letters.
 In 2003, two midwives were jailed for practicing as nurse midwives without a license.

-These actions by the Department prompted our organization to focus their energy on educating the public and their elected officials on the merits of out-of-hospital birth with Certified Professional Midwives, who are specifically trained in out-of-hospital maternity care.
+These actions by the Department prompted our organization to focus their energy on educating the public and their elected officials on the merits of community birth with Certified Professional Midwives, who are specifically trained in community birth maternity care.

 They have hosted an annual birth conference since 1993 where they have enjoyed such distinguished speakers as Michel Odent, Marsden Wagner, and Henci Goer.
 They also have maintained a strong presence in the state legislature, helping to pass the following legislation to help expand and protect options for South Dakota families: